Stocks Fall on Wall Street as Hopes Fade for Stimulus Deal

 Investors are still anticipating some kind of an aid package eventually passing, he said, but it will now likely wait until after the election.

-Trading in stock markets overseas was subdued as coronavirus counts climb around the world, raising the risk of more government restrictions on businesses.
-Treasury yields were down, while prices for crude oil and gold were up.
+Despite the market's two-day slide, stocks have been mostly pushing higher this month.
+About halfway through October, the major stock indexes have recouped most of their losses from last month's market swoon.

-This week’s kick-off to earnings reporting season is also painting a mixed picture for investors.
+Even so, this week’s kick-off to earnings reporting season is painting a mixed picture for investors.

-Big banks are traditionally the first companies to tell investors how much profit they made in the prior quarter, and Bank of America and Wells Fargo fell to some of the sharpest losses in the S&P 500 following their reports.
-Bank of America sank 4.3% after its revenue fell short of analysts’ forecast, while Wells Fargo dropped 5.3% after its earnings were lower than Wall Street expected.
+Big banks are traditionally the first companies to tell investors how much profit they made in the prior quarter, and Bank of America and Wells Fargo fell following the release of their reports, posting the biggest losses in the S&P 500.
+Bank of America sank 5.3% after its revenue fell short of analysts’ forecast, while Wells Fargo dropped 6% after its earnings were lower than Wall Street expected.

-Goldman Sachs rose 0.3% after reporting stronger profit than analysts expected.
-U.S. Bancorp was 0.4% higher following its earnings report, which was also stronger than analysts expected.
+Goldman Sachs rose 0.2% after reporting stronger profit than analysts expected.
+U.S. Bancorp was fell 0.4% after giving up an early gain following its earnings report, which was also stronger than analysts expected.

 Across the S&P 500, analysts are expecting companies to report another drop in profits for the summer from year-ago levels.
 But they’re forecasting the decline to moderate from the nearly 32% plunge from the spring as the economy has shown signs of improvement.

 The sharpest profit drops for the quarter are expected to come from energy stocks, but the sector rose Wednesday to some of the biggest gains among the 11 that make up the S&P 500 index.
-A 2% rise for crude oil prices helped.
+A 2.1% rise for crude oil prices helped.
 So did a report that ConocoPhillips is in talks to buy Concho Resources.
-Concho jumped 12.1% following the report from Bloomberg News.
+Concho jumped 10.2%, the biggest gainer in the S&P 500, following the report from Bloomberg News.

 Because of their massive size, the movements of Big Tech stocks have an outsized effect on the S&P 500 and other indexes.